uga-libraries/bags/README.md

 This script makes a bag with MD5 fixity from each folder in the bag_directory, validates it, and logs the results.
 This script is primarily used in the accessioning workflow when an accession is too big for a single bag.

+Argument: bag_directory (required): path to the directory that contains the folders to bag.

 Loose files should be put into folders prior to running the script.
 The script will skip any files and any folder that ends with _bags, where it is the subfolders that will be bagged.